top of page

 1. Watch TV Upside Down on the Sofa

-A simple, accessible way for kids to get gentle vestibular input.
+This is a simple, accessible way for kids to get gentle vestibular input.

 2. Try Yoga

-Poses like downward dog, forward bends and gentle inversions are fantastic for calming and body awareness.
-We love Cosmic Yoga on Youtube!
+Poses like downward dog, forward bends, and gentle inversions are fantastic for calming and body awareness.
+We love Cosmic Yoga on YouTube!

 3. Monkey Bars and Climbing Frames